theorlbooth/Project_1/README.md

 ### Collisions

-In order to check for collisions I wrote the following code to check (with intervals) whether at any one time the class of the element contained both a laser and any of the 'enemy' classes.
-If so then to remove both the laser and either change the class (if the enemy required multiple hits) or to remove the class in order to leave the cell blank.
+In order to check for collisions, I wrote the following code to check (with intervals) whether at any one time the class of the element contained both a laser and any of the 'enemy' classes.
+If so, then to remove both the laser and either change the class (if the enemy required multiple hits) or to remove the class in order to leave the cell blank.

 ```
 function droidHit() {